Finiteness of formal pushforwards: Background and context

-\begin{thm} Let $U$ be a reduced scheme that is excellent (or more generally, Nagata and universally catenary).
+\begin{thm} Let $U$ be a scheme that is Nagata and universally catenary, and such that each associated point has codimension zero (e.g., $U$ is an excellent reduced scheme).
 Let $j:V \hookrightarrow U$ be the inclusion of an open subset such that the complement of $V$ in $U$ has codimension at least two in $U$.
-Then for any torsion-free coherent sheaf $\mc F$ on $V$, the pushforward $j_*(\mc F)$ is a torsion-free coherent sheaf on $U$. \end{thm}
+Then for any torsion-free coherent sheaf $\ms F$ on $V$, the pushforward $j_*(\ms F)$ is a torsion-free coherent sheaf on $U$. \end{thm}

+\begin{proof} We first observe that any excellent reduced scheme $U$ satisfies the hypotheses of the theorem.
+Namely, such a $U$ is locally Noetherian since it is excellent; and since $U$ is also reduced it then follows from \cite[Lemmas~0EMA, 05AR]{stacks} that each associated point of~$U$ has codimension zero.
+Also, as noted above, excellence implies the conditions of being Nagata and universally catenary.
+So an excellent reduced $U$ satisfies the above hypotheses.

-\begin{proof} As noted above, for $\mc F$ a torsion-free coherent sheaf on $V$, the associated points of $\mc F$ are also associated points of $\mc O_V$, or equivalently of $V$.
-Note that $U$ is locally Noetherian, being Nagata.
-Since $V$ is an affine open subset of the reduced scheme $U$, both $V$ and its ring of functions $\mc O_U(V)$ are reduced, by \cite[Lemmas~01J1, 01J2]{stacks}.
-So by \cite[Lemmas~0EMA, 05AR]{stacks}, the associated points of $V$ are those of codimension zero.
-Thus this holds for the associated points of $\mc F$.
+The hypotheses on $U$ in the theorem are inherited by $V$, since $V$ is an open subset of~$U$.
+And as noted above, for $\ms F$ a torsion-free coherent sheaf on $V$, the associated points of $\ms F$ are also associated points of $\mc O_V$, or equivalently of $V$.
+Thus the associated points of $\ms F$ have codimension zero in $V$.

 By hypothesis, the complement $Z$ of $V$ in $U$ has codimension at least two in $U$.
-Also, by the previous paragraph, for every associated point $x$ of $\mc F$, the closure $\overline{\{x\}}$ of $\{x\}$ in $U$ is an irreducible component of $U$.
-It then follows that for every associated point $x$ of $\mc F$, the codimension of $Z \cap \overline{\{x\}}$ in $\overline{\{x\}}$ is at least $2$; or equivalently, $\dim(\mc O_{\overline{\{x\}},z})\ge 2$ for every $z \in Z \cap \overline{\{x\}}$.
+Also, by the previous paragraph, for every associated point $x$ of $\ms F$, the closure $\overline{\{x\}}$ of $\{x\}$ in $U$ is an irreducible component of $U$.
+It then follows that for every associated point $x$ of $\ms F$, the codimension of $Z \cap \overline{\{x\}}$ in $\overline{\{x\}}$ is at least $2$; or equivalently, $\dim(\mc O_{\overline{\{x\}},z})\ge 2$ for every $z \in Z \cap \overline{\{x\}}$.

-As a consequence, since $U$ is Nagata and universally catenary, we obtain that $j_*(\mc F)$ is coherent on $U$, by applying \cite[Lemma~0AWA]{stacks} (or alternatively \cite[Partie 2, Corollaire~5.11.4(ii)]{EGA4}; see also \cite[Proposition~0334]{stacks}).
+As a consequence, since $U$ is Nagata and universally catenary, we obtain that $j_*(\ms F)$ is coherent on $U$, by applying \cite[Lemma~0AWA]{stacks} (or alternatively \cite[Partie 2, Corollaire~5.11.4(ii)]{EGA4}; see also \cite[Proposition~0334]{stacks}).